Business design sprint.

 - Lightning demos of existing solutions

-(analogy thinking, brainwriting, trends & drivers, triggers, opposite thinking, analogy cards, …)
+(analogy thinking, brainwriting, trends and drivers, triggers, opposite thinking, analogy cards, and more)

 On the third day, you will make a few decisions.
-It’s about shortlisting your ideas and choosing the ideas that you would like to take forward into the next phase.
+Day 3 is about shortlisting your ideas and choosing the best ones to take forward.

 - Critique, refine and cluster ideas

 (using strategies including innovation battlefield and assumption mapper)